FIFA World Cup Soccer Activities in Greater Boston

 MBTA has upped its public transit plan with trains and buses to bring thousands of fans to and from Boston (Gillette) Stadium for each of the seven matches being played here.

-Greater Boston has organized dozens of watch parties in Boston, East Boston, Cambridge, Revere, Lowell, Worcester and beyond.
+Meet Boston is organizing dozens of special events, from America 250 activities to the Sail Boston promenade, while cities, towns and neighborhoods are organizing watch parties in Boston, East Boston, Cambridge, Revere, Lowell, Lexington, Worcester and beyond.

 Meanwhile, over in East Boston, Massachusetts Port Authority (Massport) hopes to set a Guinness World Record this spring by building the world’s largest soccer ball.
 The one-of-a-kind, 45 foot tall soccer ball is being placed at Piers Park II in East Boston from June 12-18, visible from multiple points along Boston Harbor.
 The current Guinness World Record mark is 38 feet, 11.8 inches, set in Doha, Qatar in 2013.